Man, 52, in court charged with killing dialysis patient Linda Woods

 Judge Greg Davis refused an application for interim name suppression, saying suppressing his name could lead to incorrect speculation about his identity, but that was appealed by the man’s lawyer, Catherine Cull.

-That means he cannot be identified until the appeal is heard or, more likely, until the matter is revisited when he appears in the High Court at Whangārei on June 23.
+That means he cannot be identified until the appeal is heard or until the matter is revisited when he appears in the High Court at Whangārei on June 23.

 The man, dressed in a police-issue blue boiler suit and flanked by security guards, stood with his head bowed and showed little emotion during the hearing.